gemfire/spring-data-for-vmware-gemfire/documentation/spring_data_landing_page.md

     For version 1.1.0 and later:

-    Starting in version 1.1.0, you will be required to "Bring Your Own [vmware-gemfire-short-name]," which will allow for improved flexibility with [vmware-gemfire-short-name] patch versions.
-In addition to the Spring Data for VMware GemFire dependency, you must add an explicit dependency on the desired version of [vmware-gemfire-short-name].
+    Starting in version 1.1.0, you will be required to "Bring Your Own GemFire," which will allow for improved flexibility with GemFire patch versions.
+In addition to the Spring Data for VMware GemFire dependency, you must add an explicit dependency on the desired version of GemFire.
 The required dependencies will differ for clients and servers.

     For clients:

     * **Maven**: Add the following to your `pom.xml` file.
-Replace `VERSION` with the current version of Spring Data for VMware GemFire available and `GEMFIRE_VERSION` with the version of [vmware-gemfire-name] being used for the project.
+Replace `VERSION` with the current version of Spring Data for VMware GemFire available and `GEMFIRE_VERSION` with the version of VMware GemFire being used for the project.

         ```
         <dependency>